-The term 'Economic Growth' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Economic Growth' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Economic growth represents a boost in an economy’s ability to create and produce services and goods.
 This is compared from one period of time against another.
 There are two ways to measure this phenomenon.
 It may be quantified either in real or nominal terms.
 When real terms are used, economists have to adjust them for the effects of inflation.

 Historically and routinely, total growth in an economy is determined and expressed in the form of either the old standard of GNP Gross National Product or the more recent standard of GDP Gross Domestic Product.
 There are also other infrequently utilized metrics for measuring growth in an economy.

 The simplest way to express such economic growth is by utilizing total productivity.
 Gains in productivity often correspond to an increase in the average marginal productivity.
 In other words, the typical worker within a specific economy becomes more productive as the economy is growing.
 Economies may also obtain growth even without such an average marginal productivity increase.
 This happens when there are more births than deaths (higher birthrate) or as additional immigrants come into an economy and begin to work.
 It can also result from technological revolutions.
 Examples of this are the Industrial Revolution, the computer revolution, or the Internet revolution.

 It is always true that economies experiencing economic growth will be able to produce a higher quantity of services and goods than they did before the growth transpired.
 Yet there are those services and goods which command a higher value than competing goods or services.
 Examples of this abound.
 Smart phones or laptops are considered to have a higher value economically than bottles of water or a shirt.
 This is why growth in an economy is effectively figured up by measuring the total value of goods and services which the economy produces instead of simply the quantity.